confluentinc/ksql/docs/operate-and-deploy/how-it-works.md

 this makes the topic name easier to read.

 !!! note
 	In Confluent Cloud, the Command Topic is managed by Confluent and not visible in the Kafka cluster.
-Previous version of ksqlDB in Confluent Cloud created Command Topic in user-owned Kafka clusters, but they are not updated anymore.
+Previous version of ksqlDB in Confluent Cloud created Command Topic in user-owned Kafka clusters, but this isn't the case for newly created ksqlDB clusters.

 ### Headless Deployment